arXiv/accessibility2024/source/index.md

 ---
 title: arXiv Accessibility Forum 2024
-description: Join us this September; the forum is free and open for all.
+description: "arXiv's accessibility forum is back!
+Join us this September; the forum is free, virtual and open for all."
 og_image: /assets/share/forum-poster-general.jpg
 og_image_alt: "arXiv accessibility forum 2024: converging on accessible science together.
 Free, fully remote, and open to all.
 Starts September 13th.
 See all sessions and signup at accessibility2024.arxiv.org"
 ---